 Options can be a complex and intimidating world for beginners, but it can also offer significant opportunities for investors.
 They make a versatile trading tool.
 Buying and selling of options on stock exchanges is called as options trading.

-They offer a lot of advantages to the traders.
+Options offer a lot of advantages to the traders.
 They allow trading stocks in big quantities by paying very small amount of money.
 The profits potential is much higher for options buyers with small risk involved.
 That is the reason for their popularity among the retail traders and the beginners in trading.

 Although they have the potential to yield big profits with small amount invested, the risk is also equally big.
 If not done diligently and with proper plan, you may lose your money fast.